amethyst/amethyst/book/src/appendices/a_config_files/arena_config.md

 }
 ```

-Now that our `PongBundle` knows about our config, we want to add it to the world so other modules can access it.
-We do this by modifying the [`build()`][ecsbuild] function implemented as part of the [ECSBundle][ecsbundle] trait.
+Now that our `PongBundle` knows about our config, we want to add it to the world so other modules can access
+it.
+We do this by modifying the [`build()`][ecsbuild] function implemented as part of the
+[ECSBundle][ecsbundle] trait.
 Add the following line to the top of the function:
 ```rust,ignore
 world.add_resource(self.config);
 ```

 Now comes the difficult part: replacing every use of `ARENA_WIDTH` and `ARENA_HEIGHT` with our config object.
 To start, let's change our initialisation steps in `pong.rs`.

 Add the following line to the top of `pong.rs`
 ```rust,ignore
 use config::ArenaConfig;
 ```

-Now, in the `initialise_paddles()` function, add the following lines after the initialisation of the `left_transform` and `right_transform`
+Now, in the `initialise_paddles()` function, add the following lines after the initialisation of the
+`left_transform` and `right_transform`.
 ```rust,ignore
 let (arena_height, arena_width) = {
     let config = &world.read_resource::<ArenaConfig>();